abidlabs/abidlabs.github.io/_posts/2018-03-01-EM-Algorithm.md

 We see that the parameters improve, or at least stay the same, at every iteration of EM.
 However, EM does not guarantee that the globally optimal value of  \\(\theta\\) is reached.

-In practice, people perform the EM algorithm with multiple initial values, and hope that one of them will reach the globally optimal value, which usually works quite well!
+In practice, people perform the EM algorithm with multiple initial values, and hope that one of them will reach the globally optimal value, which usually works well!

 ------

-Credit: loosely adapted from [a nice tutorial](https://www.cs.utah.edu/~piyush/teaching/EM_algorithm.pdf) from the CS Department at the University of Utah.
+Credit: adapted from [a nice tutorial](https://www.cs.utah.edu/~piyush/teaching/EM_algorithm.pdf) from the CS Department at the University of Utah.

 ** **